June 6, 2025

 "German customers, their preferences, and their buying behaviors should be at the core of everything you do." - Monika Siwek, CMO at MONSOON

 Automation and integration also play a key role.
-They help minimize errors and save time and costs.
-Providers like ROYCE Fulfillment offer flexible solutions from €1.60 per order with seamless Shopify integration.
+They help minimize errors and save time and money.
+Providers like ROYCE Fulfillment offer flexible solutions with seamless Shopify integration starting at €1.60 per order.

 Keeping an eye on costs is also essential.
-Clear pricing structures, such as €14.90 per cubic meter of storage space monthly, enable precise planning and control.
+Clear pricing structures, such as €14.90 per cubic meter of storage monthly, enable precise planning and control.

 FAQs